Kai Havertz: Senior

 On 29 August 2018, Havertz was called up to Germany's senior team for the first time by head coach Joachim Löw.
 He was included in the squad for Germany's UEFA Nations League match against France and friendly against Peru.
 Havertz made his international debut on 9 September 2018, coming on as a substitute in the 88th minute for Timo Werner against Peru, with the match finishing as a 2–1 home win for Germany.
 Upon making his debut, he became the first player born in 1999 to represent the national team.

 On 19 May 2021, he was selected to the German squad for the UEFA Euro 2020.
-On 19 June 2021, he scored Germany's third goal in the 51st minute in a 4–2 win over Portugal in the UEFA Euro 2020.
-He scored a goal in the final group fixture for a 2–2 draw against Hungary which saw his side qualify for the knockout phase of the competition.
+He scored in both a 4–2 win over Portugal and a 2–2 draw with Hungary in the group stage.
+Germany were eventually knocked out by England in the round of 16, with Havertz playing the full 90 minutes of the 0–2 loss at Wembley Stadium.

 In November 2022, he was selected in the final squad for the 2022 FIFA World Cup in Qatar.
-On 1 December, he scored a brace in a 4–2 win over Costa Rica; however, Germany did not progress to the knockout round.
+He began the tournament as the team's starting striker but was dropped to the bench after the loss to Japan in the opening match.
+In the final group match against Costa Rica, he appeared as a 67th-minute substitute for Thomas Müller and scored twice to turn a 1–2 deficit into a 3–2 lead.
+Germany went on to beat the Central Americans 4–2 but did not progress to the knockout stage due to Japan's defeat of Spain in the group's other match.

-Havertz was named in Germany's squad for UEFA Euro 2024.
+Havertz was named in Germany's squad for UEFA Euro 2024 and started at centre forward in each of the team's matches.
 In the opening match of the tournament on 14 June, Havertz played the first 63 minutes, assisting the team's second goal and scoring the third from a penalty kick as Germany won 5–1 against Scotland in Munich.
+In the round of 16 match against Denmark, Havertz won his 50th cap for the national team, scoring the opening goal of a 2–0 win with a penalty kick.
+On 5 July, he started the quarter-final match against Spain in Stuttgart, playing 90 minutes before being substituted for Waldemar Anton at the start of extra-time, where the hosts were beaten 2–1 by eventual winners Spain.